Why Your Senior Dog Needs Specialized Boarding Care

 3. Cognitive Health and a Gentler Pace

 Cognitive decline can make senior dogs more prone to confusion and stress in unfamiliar places.
-A chaotic kennel can exacerbate these feelings, leading to anxiety or "sundowning" behavior.
+An unfamiliar, high-activity environment can exacerbate these feelings, leading to anxiety or "sundowning" behavior.

-Because our partners run independent, low-volume businesses, they often create quiet, predictable atmospheres.
+Because many sitters on the platform run independent, low-volume businesses, they often create quiet, predictable atmospheres.
 Many live alongside guest dogs, naturally offering the reassurance that sensitive seniors benefit from.

 4. Lower Ratios for Personalized Attention

 A senior dog might need more frequent potty breaks, a slower walking pace, or simply more frequent "cuddle checks."
-In a boutique boarding setting, the ratio of dogs to providers is intentionally low.
+Ruh-Roh Retreat sitters generally care for smaller groups than commercial boarding facilities, so a senior who needs closer monitoring can get more one-on-one attention.

 This means your dog’s independent sitter can notice the subtle signs of discomfort or change in appetite immediately.
-They have the autonomy to adjust the day’s resources to match your dog’s energy levels, many sitters adapt care to match each dog’s energy levels.
+They have the autonomy to adjust the day’s resources to match your dog’s energy levels.
 Many sitters on the platform also incorporate hands-on calming techniques — such as the gentle massage and brushing practices described in the benefits of massage and brushing for anxious pups — which are equally soothing for older dogs carrying tension in their muscles and joints.

 Close-up of a senior dog resting comfortably with medication and fresh water nearby